 To achieve this, GHG emissions must halve by 2030 – and drop to net-zero by 2050.
 We have limited time for action and the private sector has a crucial role to play – every sector in every market must transform.
 Organizations with science-based targets are already cutting emissions at scale; all businesses must now join them.

 Join the companies taking action

-We need a race to the top, led by pioneering companies.
+We need a race to the top, led by pioneering companies and financial institutions.
 This will empower peers, suppliers and customers to follow suit and drive governments to take bolder action.

 The SBTi defines and promotes best practice in science-based target setting.
 Offering a range of target-setting resources and guidance, the SBTi independently assesses and approves companies’ targets in line with its strict criteria.

 - Boosts profitability

 Companies committed to the Science Based Targets initiative are demonstrating that creating a climate-secure world goes hand-in-hand with successful business operations.

 Setting science-based targets supports an ambitious decarbonization roadmap, clarifying the alignment with the Paris Agreement, and promotes a global net-zero energy system Ernesto Ciorra Enel Chief Innovability® Officer